JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

 For the first prerequisite, we will use a ready demo policy.

 For `2` and `3`, we will use [Janssen Tarp](https://github.com/JanssenProject/jans/blob/main/demos/janssen-tarp/README.md).
-Janssen Tarp is an easy to install browser plug-in that comes with an embedded Cedarling instance (WASM).
+Janssen Tarp is an easy-to-install browser plug-in that comes with an embedded Cedarling instance (WASM).
 Janssen Tarp also provides a user interface to build authorization and authentication requests for testing purposes.

 ## Implement RBAC using signed tokens (TBAC)